Taxation & Accounting Principles for Lawyers

 A survey of the law regarding the formation and protection of rights in intangible property and unfair trade practices of businesses.
 Subjects covered include a survey of copyright and patent law as well as a detailed study of trademark, trade secret and unfair competition law.
 Advanced courses in copyright and patent law are also available.

-A follow-up to the Intellectual Property course.
-The focus is on practice skills needed for the intellectual property lawyer, with a heavy emphasis on trademark law.
-Prerequisite: Intellectual Property 1
+A follow up to the Intellectual Property course, the focus of this course is on practice skills needed for the intellectual property lawyer, with a heavy emphasis on trademark law.
+Prerequisite: Intellectual Property or Trademark Law & Unfair Competition1

 Intellectual Property Capstone